 Curecanti National Recreation Area is adjacent to the Black Canyon National Park - great rock climbing destination.
 The area features several other ice climbs.
 I have explored only Chipeta Falls, which is a nice and much easier outing located on the opposite side of the canyon.

 Prepare well if you attempt the Monster, and study your map.
 We got lost last year when we attempted this climb.
 We followed Mountain Project description which was mentioning to follow along the power lines much higher up.
 By the time we figured our mistake, it was too late to climb.
 Expect being completely on your own.
 Deep snow will slow down your progress.
 Snow shoes or skis are needed for the approach.

 The most common approach is a long hike from Hwy 50.
 Drive on US 50 to mile marker 124, about half an hour east from Montrose, and roughly 35 min west from Gunnison.
 There is a pull out on the north side of the road, which lies just east of some power lines.
+(This pull out may not be snow plowed).
 You can see those power lines from the road, and those are an important orienting point.
 If you get past the turn off for Alpine Plateau Rd. (if driving from Gunnison), you are too far.

 Approach Time: 2.5 - 4 hrs depending on conditions (deep snow will exhaust you on your approach).

 Lower pitches of the monster Upper pitches of Curecanti Monster

 Length of climb: 300 meters